servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 The simplest way to achieve a desirable distribution of load in this case is to use [Rendezvous Hashing] or [Consistent Hashing].
-Almost any industry standard load balancer supports the last one - in particular, you can use:
+Almost any industry standard load balancer supports the later one - in particular, you can use:
 * [`hash` directive](http://nginx.org/en/docs/stream/ngx_stream_upstream_module.html#hash)
    on NGINX